 Good digestion is the basis of good health as proper digestion enables the nutrients in our food to be available for absorption and use in the body.
 This is even more important when you have Crohn's Disease.
-But quite suffers of Crohn's Disease struggle with this absorption.
-We then exhibit all the signs of poor digestion ranging from bloating, gas, indigestion, constipation or diarrhea, and reflux.
+But quite often those that have Crohn's Disease struggle with this absorption.
+We then exhibit all the signs of poor digestion ranging from bloating, gas, indigestion, constipation or diarrhoea, and reflux.

 So what should you do?

-The mouth is super important as it is the only place in which food can be broken down like this, so it is really important to chew slowly and properly.
+The mouth is super important as it is the only place in which food can be broken down like this, so it is essential to chew slowly and correctly.
 Large pieces of food are not easily broken down by stomach acid, as the surface area to volume ratio of the food is too small.